Why were cable news hosts Tucker Carlson and Don Lemon ousted?

 The case of Fox’s most popular host is a fascinating one.
 While the terms of his departure are not yet clear thanks to a vague statement released by the network explaining that the two parties had “agreed to part ways”, it appears likely that Carlson and his executive producer Justin Wells’ exits were a direct result of the network’s $787.5m settlement with Dominion Voting Systems, announced last week just as Fox’s defamation trial was set to begin.

 The Los Angeles Times reported shortly after the initial news that the boot came at the behest of FoxCorp chairmain Rupert Murdoch.
+Vanity Fair reported that the announcement came as a shock to Carlson, who was in the middle of contract negotiations to extend his tenure.
+The outlet further reported that Carlson has told colleagues that he beleives the reason to be linked to a supposed desire by the Murdoch family to sell the company.

 Carlson had dominated the network’s primetime lineup as the anchor of its highest-rated show since 2016, when The O’Reilly Factor host Bill O’Reilly left the channel under a cloud of news about settlements the network had reached with women who accused him of sexual misconduct.